Linuxfabrik/monitoring-plugins/check-plugins/kvm-disk-io/README.md

 ## States

 * OK if every disk stays below the thresholds.
-* OK with "Waiting for more data." for a disk that has no previous measurement yet, which is the case on the first run and after a machine was started.
+* OK, with the disk named after "Waiting for more data:", for a disk that has no previous measurement yet, which is the case on the first run and after a machine was started.
 * OK with "No running virtual machines with disks found." if no machine on the host is running, or none of them has a disk.
 * WARN if a disk sustains `--warning` percent or more of the most throughput it has ever delivered (default: 80).
 This part never goes critical.
 * WARN if a read or write takes `--await-warning` milliseconds or more on average (default: unset).